-Fear, control, doubt, failure, lack of safety, worry, unpredictability, confusion, uneasiness, concern, anxiety, suspense, haziness, losing it, freaking out, ambiguous.
+Fear, control, doubt, failure, lack of safety, worry, unpredictability, confusion, uneasiness, concern, anxiety, suspense, haziness, losing it, freaking out, and ambiguity.

-These are just a few of the words that my friends and colleagues gave me when I asked them what uncertainty meant to them.
+These are just a few words my friends and colleagues gave me when I asked them what uncertainty meant to them.

-I say a few because not all of them saw uncertainty as something that needed taming.
+I say a few because not all saw uncertainty as needing taming.

-Not all of them felt they needed to adopt a proactive approach to it.
+Not all of them felt they needed to adopt a proactive approach.

 In fact, more of them said they were happy to be reactive.

-To throw caution to the wind and see what happened, to embrace uncertainty and feel the wonder in it.
+To throw caution to the wind and see what happened, embrace uncertainty, and feel its wonder.

-As a self-confessed control freak, it was actually very reassuring – if not slightly scary – to see the other side of the coin.
+As a self-confessed control freak, seeing the other side of the coin was very reassuring – if not slightly scary.

-Want to know you too, can embrace uncertainty?
+Want to know if you, too, can embrace uncertainty?

 Here are five ways to do it.